IAmContent/public/public-java/iamcontent-io/src/main/site/md/usb.md

 For testing, this can be done from the command line by running the _UsbTestDriver_ class and providing the vendor id and product id as command line arguments.

 The returned objects implement the _EasyUsbDevice_ interface, which extends the standard _java.usb.UsbDevice_ interface but throws _UsbRuntimeExceptions_ instead of checked exceptions.

+---

+This software comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under the terms of the [GNU GENERAL PUBLIC LICENSE Version 2](https://www.gnu.org/licenses/gpl-2.0.html).